 Bloom Time: Late winter to early spring

 Camellia saluenensis is a beautiful medium to large shrub that grows up to 10 feet (3 m) tall.
 Flowers are produced singly or in pairs over a long period.
 The petal color varies considerably from the rosy-pink to white.
-The erect stamens are bright yellow with white filaments that are fused into a cup.
+The erect stamens are bright yellow with white filaments fused into a cup.
 Leaves are elliptic and pointed with small serrated margins that have minute dark tips.